ywwbill/RTM_Hinge_Loss/README.md

 - mallet.jar <http://mallet.cs.umass.edu/download.php>

 ### Commands to run:
-- See main() in *RTM.java to run different RTM extensions
+- See main() in lda.rtm/*RTM.java to run different RTM extensions
-- See main() in SCC.java to identify strongly connected components in a given graph
+- See main() in scc/SCC.java to identify strongly connected components in a given graph

 ### Input format (for your own data!):
 - Vocabuary: Each line denotes a word.